Lucky-Orange/BlackHawk/README.md

 As we all know Swift is a compiled language the same as Objective-C. But thanks to the [Objective-C Runtime](https://developer.apple.com/library/prerelease/ios/documentation/Cocoa/Reference/ObjCRuntimeRef/) we has lots of powerful reflection functions.

-We use `window.webkit.messageHandlers.BlackHawk.postMessage` send a JavaScript Object to native layer:
+We use `window.webkit.messageHandlers.BlackHawk.postMessage` send a JavaScript Object with all information we need to native layer:

 ```js
 window.webkit.messageHandlers.BlackHawk.postMessage({className: 'Console', functionName: 'log', taskId: Queue.length - 1, data: string});
 ```

-Then we can get a NSDictionary on native layer, so we get the class name and the function name now.
+Then we can get a NSDictionary on native layer, so we get the class name and the function name.

 ####Get the Object